 - Quality assessment of the software.

-- The recordings should also include different factors like the time taken, different environments tested.
+- The recordings should also include the factors like time taken, and different environments tested.

 - A brief on the final test results.

-Chunks of information about the project and product should be mentioned.
+Mention the chunks of information about the project and product.
 For instance, the project name, official/preferred product name, and version of the particular product.

 3. Software/Product Overview

-Consider it as a short intro of the product.
+Consider it as a short intro to the product.
 You can follow the below example as a reference.

-This segment allows the stakeholders to understand the functions in scope and out of scope for testing.
-Information on items not tested and also why aren’t they tested.
+This segment allows the stakeholders to understand the functions in and out of scope for testing—information on items not tested and also why aren’t they tested.
 Restrictions, hurdles, and learnings in each stage are also mentioned.

-Pay all the attention to this section, and it shouldn’t be left incomplete.
-If left unwritten, the stakeholders will be provided with complete misinformation.
-They would acknowledge that all the tests are complete with zero issues.
-And finally, the decision making will end at stake.
+Pay attention to this section, and it shouldn’t be left incomplete.
+If left unwritten, the stakeholders will provide complete misinformation.
+They would acknowledge that all the different tests are completely zero issues.
+And finally, the decision-making will end at stake.

 5. Magical Metrics

-- Total defects found, their severity and status
+- Total defects found, their severity, and their status.

-The information on performed prolific testing in a particular project.
-This is to make sure that all the testing is conducted as agreed earlier in the strategy.
+The information on prolific testing was performed for a specific project.
+It is to make sure that all the testing is conducted as agreed earlier in the strategy.
 Prime examples are as follows.